How do I get ING's additional Savings Maximiser variable rate?

 How do I change the name used on my account?

-To change your name used on your account, you need to print out and complete the Change of Personal Details form. <Link to form - https://www.ing.com.au/pdf/Change_Of_Personal_Details.pdf>
+To change your name used on your account, you need to print out and complete the Change of Personal Details form.
+The Change of Personal Details form is located here: https://www.ing.com.au/help-and-support/documents-and-forms/general.html

 How do I lodge my Tax File Number?